 A similar question posed on Reddit was, "How to NOT prematurely ejaculate."
 One Redditor said, "Breathe.
 Take a full breath deep into your lungs, and then all the way out.
 Don't get caught in one small section of the breathing process.
 Continue breathing fully."

 Have you tried a variety of techniques to help with sexual anxiety or premature ejaculation with little success?

 If so, it could be wise to visit a sex therapist.

 Although seeking out a sex therapist may seem a bit intimidating, there’s no cause for concern.

-Note; We recommend trying a delay spray like Promescent before condoms as you are able to control the dosage and where to apply - something you cannot do with a desensitizing condom.
+Note: We recommend trying a premature ejaculation spray like Promescent before condoms as you are able to control the dosage and where to apply - something you cannot do with a desensitizing condom.

-If ‘normal’ condoms don’t work and you still come too early, that means you’ll need some additional desensitizing action.
+If "normal" condoms don’t work and you still cum too early, that means you’ll need some additional desensitizing action.